Australia’s tooth decay epidemic

 Causes of tooth decay

-- Bacteria: The bacteria in our mouths produce acid when they consume our dietary sugars and carbohydrates, which can lead to the erosion of tooth enamel.
+Tooth decay is caused by a combination of factors, including:- Bacteria: The bacteria in our mouths produce acid when they consume our dietary sugars and carbohydrates, which can lead to the erosion of tooth enamel.

 - Acid: Acidic foods and beverages can also erode tooth enamel, making it more vulnerable to decay.